 The Bentley’s Namesake

-Alvin Bentley was member of Congress, a member of the U.S. Foreign Service, a University of Michigan Regent, and a philanthropist.
+Alvin M. Bentley III was a graduate of the University of Michigan (’40 B.A.,’63 M.A.), a member of Congress, a member of the U.S. Foreign Service, a University of Michigan Regent, and a philanthropist.
 Bentley died in 1969 at the age of 50.
 In the fall of 1971, his widow, Arvella, donated funds to build new quarters for the Michigan Historical Collections, which became the Bentley Historical Library.
-Today, the Alvin Bentley papers are housed at the library and are open to the public.
+Today, the Alvin M. Bentley papers are housed at the library and are open to the public.